UmairMujeeb/Physical-AI-Humanoid-Robotics/README.md

 # Physical AI & Humanoid Robotics Book

 A comprehensive guide to Physical AI & Humanoid Robotics with hands-on learning focus, built with Docusaurus.
-This educational resource covers ROS 2, Gazebo, NVIDIA Isaac, and VLA models for advanced robotics applications.
+This educational resource covers ROS 2, Gazebo, NVIDIA Isaac, and VLA models for advanced robotics applications, featuring an integrated RAG chatbot for enhanced learning.

 ## 📚 Overview